CDNYC-Public/CDNYC-Pipes/README.md

 In order to create organizational momentum to drive the adoption of DevOps and containers, the company is in need of a Proof of Concept (POC) to present to engineering management to prove the value of Continuous Integration and Deployment (CI/CD).

-To this end, we'll create a blog with a static site generator called [https://gohugo.io/](hugo).
-We'll use Github's built in hosting via [https://help.github.com/articles/what-is-github-pages/](Github Pages).
+To this end, we'll create a blog with a static site generator called [Hugo](https://gohugo.io/).
+We'll use Github's built in hosting via [Github Pages](https://help.github.com/articles/what-is-github-pages/).

 ### Acceptance Criteria